felixlopz/hubrise-test-task/content/apps/french-caisse/en/overview.md

 ---

-**IMPORTANT NOTE**: Orders are pulled in French Caisse to be centralised in a single user interface.
-They are not registered in the French Caisse database for accounting purposes.
-They are not taken into account for stock management or included in your business data analyses.
+**IMPORTANT NOTE**: Orders received from HubRise are not taken into account in stock management or included in your business data analysis.

 ---